globocom/GloboDNS/doc/setup.md

 Now, you have to create the database schema, migrate and populate it.

 An admin user will be create: *admin@example.com/password*
+TIP: Check if the mysql server is UP before the rake command
     $ rake db:setup
     $ rake db:migrate
     $ rake globodns:chroot:create